 - (a) Off-Street Parking for One and two-family Dwellings.
 Off-street parking facilities required for one and two-family dwellings shall consist of a parking strip, driveway, garage, or combination thereof and shall be located on the premises they are intended to serve subject to the provisions of Section 3.02 (Accessory Uses).
 No parking shall be permitted in the required front yard except on a driveway which leads to an approved parking space. - (b) Off-Street Parking for Non-Residential Uses.
-Off-street parking facilities required for non-residential uses shall be located on the same lot or parcel as the building or use they are intended to serve, or within three hundred (300) feet of such building or use measured from the nearest point of the building to the nearest point of the off-street parking lot.
+Off-street parking facilities required for nonresidential uses in any zoning district shall be located on the same lot or parcel as the building or use they are intended to serve, or within three hundred (300) feet of such building or use when located in any zoning district except the L District, measured from the nearest point of the building to the nearest point of the off-street parking lot.
 Ownership or a use easement, duly recorded with the County Register of Deeds, shall be shown for all land areas intended for use as parking by the applicant. - (c) Location on Site.
 Any public or private parking area located in the C-1, C-2 or I-1 Zoning Districts, regardless of the number of spaces provided, shall be set back from all road right of way lines according to the minimum setback requirements of the applicable zoning district.

-In the RP, R-1, R-2, R-3 and R-4 zoning districts, off-street parking may be located only within a side or rear yard.
-In the AG, C-1, C-2, and I-1 zoning districts, off-street parking may be permitted in a front, side, and rear yard.
+In the RP, R-1, R-2, R-3 and R-4 Zoning Districts, off-street parking may be located only within a side or rear yard.
+In the L Zoning District, a maximum of two (2) off-street parking spaces may be located in the front yard; the balance must be located in a side or rear yard.
+In the AG, C-1, C-2, and I-1 Zoning Districts, off-street parking may be permitted in a front, side, or rear yard.
 A parking area may be paved to the property line in a side yard in the C-1, C-2 or I-1 Districts.